Series in

 New Tools for Life Sciences Research

-manuscript describes the application of micro and nanotechnology to produce
+thesis manuscript describes the application of micro and nanotechnology to

-three toolkits for life-sciences research.
-The first technique presented is
+produce three toolkits for life-sciences research.
+The first technique

-adapted for patterning metal on silicone rubber (PDMS) in the course of this
+was adapted for patterning metal on silicone rubber (PDMS) in the course of

 patterns can be chemically functionalized using highly selective surface